 - Trump has stated he wants the US to abandon our place in the Paris Agreement.
 This affects us in two ways: in the name of saving the planet and in the name of saving our place in foreign affairs.
 The need to combat climate change is a global effort and what country will want to engage in affairs with one who still produces dirty and less efficient energy?
 Not China, that’s for sure.
 More here.

-- With Trump’s support, big oil and gas companies have the power drill for more fossil fuels (more here).
+- With Trump’s support, big oil and gas companies have the power to drill for more fossil fuels (more here).
 You may think, “That’s good, gas prices will be cheaper.
 Right??”
 Only if you think giving up breathable air and drinkable water is okay.
 Plus, there are many hidden costs.
 Even China, one of the world’s largest energy consumer (with one of the poorest air quality, thanks to fossil fuels) has begun to invest millions in cleaner energy.

 - Hey, this affects you at home too.
 The ongoing weather changes, shortage of water supply, and increases in carbon dioxide has made it increasingly harder and more expensive to produce the world’s food — affecting how much you pay for a single avocado.
 More here.